College access and readiness supports

 Strategy overview

-- Delivering the model: Many program services are anchored by a dedicated coach, who may be an on-site employee at a high school or college or off-site as an employee of a nonprofit program.
-Coaches typically spend the majority of their time in individual sessions with students or families, offering step-by-step guidance on the college admissions, enrollment, and persistence.
-Coaches may also participate in programming at local high schools, on college campuses, and among community-based organizations.
+- Delivering the model: Services are generally anchored by a dedicated coach, who may be an on-site employee at a high school or college or off-site as an employee of a nonprofit program.
+Coaches and mentors typically spend most of their time in individual sessions with students or families, offering step-by-step guidance on college choices, admissions, financing, enrollment, progress, and persistence to reach graduation.
+Coaches may also participate in and coordinate programming with local high schools, campus offices for financial services, and community-based organizations.

 Multiple rigorous evaluations of college access and readiness programs have demonstrated positive, statistically significant effects on college enrollment and completion.